Lock that computer – and your phone.

 Shutting down your browsers, and your computer itself, will initiate most automatic updates for your computer.
 But those annoying pop ups and messages from your task bar?
 We recommend responding to them when they appear.
 The updates include important fixes and improvements – sometimes addressing serious security issues, so don’t put off responding to them.

-Free WiFi is your lifeblood in college.
+Free Wi-Fi is your lifeblood in college.
 Even if your campus’ network itself may be password-protected, you never know who’s on the network with you.
 Limit your access to sensitive accounts (such as banking) when you’re on these networks.
 Consider using a VPN when you’re using open WiFi as well, which will allow you to surf anonymously and lock down your connection.
+Check out more tips to use public Wi-Fi safely.

 Prepare for loss.